-- As used in this section: - "career and technical education", sometimes referred to as "vocational education", means organized programs offering a sequence of courses, including technical education and applied technology education, that are directly related to the preparation of individuals for paid or unpaid employment in current or emerging occupations requiring an industry-recognized credential, certificate or degree;
+[P.] N. As used in this section:

+- (1) "career and technical education", sometimes referred to as "vocational education", means organized programs offering a sequence of courses, including technical education and applied technology education, that are directly related to the preparation of individuals for paid or unpaid employment in current or emerging occupations requiring an industry-recognized credential, certificate or degree; - (2) "career and technical education course" .224446.3 means a course with content that provides technical knowledge, skills and competency-based applied learning and that aligns with educational standards and expectations as defined in rule;
-- (2) "career and technical education course" means a course with content that provides technical knowledge, skills and competency-based applied learning and that aligns with educational standards and expectations as defined in rule; - (3) "career cluster" means a grouping of occupations in industry sectors based on recognized commonalities that provide an organizing tool for developing instruction within the educational system; - (4) "career pathways" means a sub-grouping used as an organizing tool for curriculum design and instruction of occupations and career specialities that share a set of common knowledge and skills for career success; - (5) "final next-step plan" means a next-step plan that shows that the student has committed or intends to commit in the near future to a four-year college or university, a two-year college, a trade or vocational program, an internship or apprenticeship, military service or a job; - (6) "interim next-step plan" means an annual next-step plan in which the student specifies post-high-school .218444.3 goals and sets forth the coursework that will allow the student to acl hieve e thos se goal Ls; and

-- (7) "next-step plan" means an annual personal written plan of studies developed by a student in a public school or other state-supported school or institution in consultation with the student's parent and school counselor or other school official charged with coursework planning for the student that includes one or more of the following:

-- (a) advanced placement or honors courses;

-- (b) dual-credit courses offered in cooperation with an institution of higher education;

-- (c) distance learning courses;

-- (d) career-technical courses; and

-- (e) pre-apprenticeship programs.

-- Q. The secretary may establish a policy to provide for administrative interpretations to clarify curricular and testing provisions of the Public School Code."
+- (3) "career cluster" means a grouping of occupations in industry sectors based on recognized commonalities that provide an organizing tool for developing instruction within the educational system; - (4) "career pathways" means a sub-grouping used as an organizing tool for curriculum design and instruction of occupations and career specialities that share a set of common knowledge and skills for career success; - (5) "final next-step plan" means a next-step plan that shows that the student has committed or intends to commit in the near future to a four-year college or university, a two-year college, a trade or vocational program, an internship or apprenticeship, military service or a job; - (6) "interim next-step plan" means an annual next-step plan in which the student specifies post-high-school goals and sets forth the coursework that will allow the student to achieve those goals; and - (7) "next-step plan" means an annual personal written plan of studies developed by a student in a public school or other state-supported school or institution in consultation with the student's parent and school counselor or other school official charged with coursework planning for the .224446.3 student that includes one or more of the following: (a) advanced placement or honors courses; (b) dual-credit courses offered in cooperation with an institution of higher education; (c) distance learning courses; (d) career-technical courses; and (e) pre-apprenticeship programs. $[Q{\bullet}]$ O. The secretary may establish a policy to provide for administrative interpretations to clarify curricular and testing provisions of the Public School Code."
+SECTION 3.
+APPLICABILITY The provisions of Section 2 of this act apply to students entering the ninth grade in the